Teddarific/djwatson/report.md

 #### Tools and Techniques

+The two main tools we used were Brain.js and Spotify's API.

 ##### Brain.js

 <img src="./brain.png">

 DJ WATSON utilized Brain.js as the alternative to Watson’s API.
 Brain.js is a Javascript library for Neural Networks.
+We decided to use Brain.js because of it's versatility, and integration ease.
+IBM Watson limited us to two features, which we strongly believed would limit our models' abilities.

+##### Spotify's API

+We utilized Spotify's API to collect data about songs, specifically the audio features that we used to train our model.
+In addition, we used the API to access playlist data, and hopefully in the future, use Spotify API's playback features.

 #### Organization

+We designed a web client and web server to handle our purposes.
+Our frontend is built in React, and our backend in Node/Express.
+Essentially, the frontend deals with the user input and display, while the backend handles all the data sorting and machine learning.

 #### Difficulties Encountered